tiiuae/sbomnix/README.md

 Store-path targets have no nixpkgs metadata source, so `--exclude-cpe-matching` usually removes all CPEs for store-path targets.

+If the CPE dictionary cannot be loaded, `sbomnix` warns and falls back to less accurate CPE identifiers. `--require-cpe-dictionary` makes this condition fatal and cannot be combined with `--exclude-cpe-matching`.

 CycloneDX and SPDX outputs record the selected metadata source in document metadata, including fields such as `nixpkgs:metadata_source_method`, `nixpkgs:path`, `nixpkgs:rev`, `nixpkgs:flakeref`, `nixpkgs:version`, and